Computer Vision Self-supervised Learning Methods on Time Series: Implementation Details

 \texttt{Random Vertical Shift} randomly shifts input time series in a vertical direction.
 It is expressed as Eq. (\ref{eq:random_vertical_shift}), where $x^\prime$ denotes input time series before any augmentation, $\mathrm{Std}$ denotes a standard deviation estimator, and $\beta_{\mathrm{rvs}}$ is a hyperparameter to determine a magnitude of the vertical shift. $\beta_{\mathrm{rvs}}$ is set to 0.5.

 \paragraph{Data Augmentation for Experimental Evaluation Part 2} In the part-2 evaluation, two data augmentation methods are used: \texttt{Random Crop} and \texttt{Random Amplitude Resize}.

-\paragraph{Random Crop} Instead of using the better crop length between 50\% and 100\% of time series length, both are used in the part-2 evaluation such that the invariance, variance, and the covariance loss are computed twice for two different input pairs with different crop lengths.
+\paragraph{Random Crop} Instead of using the better crop length between 50\% and 100\% of time series length, both are used in the part-2 evaluation such that the invariance, variance, and the covariance loss are computed twice for two different input pairs with different crop lengths to allow different views for the models.
+It is inspired by \cite{caron2020unsupervised} that proposed SwAV, and they experimentally show that using multiple crops with different sizes helps to produce better representations.
 Then, the loss function is computed as in Table \ref{tab:loss_with_two_crop_lengths}.

 \texttt{Random Amplitude Resize} is slightly different in the part-2 evaluation from the part-1 evaluation as Eq. (\ref{eq:random_amplitude_resize_part2}). $\alpha_{\mathrm{rar}}$ is set to 0.1.